 Often, when someone feels like you are getting too close and too clingy, they will move on and try to find someone who isn’t so possessive.
 If you have been replaced, then you were probably holding on too tight.
 [Read: 13 ways to stop feeling neglected by the one you love]

 There are times when we can get a little overzealous about liking someone.
 This goes on in both romantic and non-romantic relationships.
 If your bestie is avoiding you, you may have reached stage 5 clinger status without even being aware.

 The best thing you can do is take a breath, take a break, and stop trying to insert yourself into a relationship that is one-sided.
 You know you deserve better, and to be honest, they need a break!
 [Read: How to love someone without smothering them]

 You’ve been asking yourself ‘am I clingy?’, so the chances are you need to change your behavior a little.
 Here’s how you can stop being clingy and move away from the constant upset.

 If there’s something that’s causing you to feel clingy, why not sit down and talk to your partner about it?
 Maybe they can reassure you that everything is fine.

 It might be enough to get you to relax and settle into the relationship.
 After all, your partner isn’t a mind-reader.
 [Read: How to communicate in a relationship – 16 steps to a better love]

-It’s very easy to say “trust them” but you have to try.
-If they haven’t given you any reasons to distrust them then you have to just blindly go with it and hope for the best.
+It’s very easy to say “just trust them,” but you have to try.
+If they haven’t given you any reasons to distrust them, then you have to just blindly go with it and hope for the best.